ibm-cloud-docs/cephaas/volume_create.md

 {: terraform}

-1. Create a volume instance by using the `ibm_sds_volume` esource argument in your `main.tf` file.
+1. Create a volume instance by using the `ibm_sds_volume` resource argument in your `main.tf` file.
 The volume instance in the following example is named `sds_volume_instance` respectively.

    ```terraform
     resource "ibm_sds_volume" "sds_volume_instance" {